nachomazzara/web3playground/README.md

-# Web3 Playground
+# Ethereum EVM Compatible Playground Automagically typed

-Test your contracts by creating your custom code snippets.
-Web3 1.X.X ready to be used.
+Test your contracts by creating your custom code snippets by using [Web3 1.X.X](https://github.com/ethereum/web3.js/) or [Ethers 5.0.X](https://github.com/ethers-io/ethers.js) ready to be used and automagically typed.

 ### [Try it](https://web3playground.io)